6 ½ minute read - updated 4 Nov 2022

 4 1990 Journal of the American College of Toxicology

-The author and Naturally Safe Cosmetics are not a health professionals.
+Disclaimer: The author and Naturally Safe Cosmetics are not a health professionals.
 Any information or advice in this article is of a general nature only and taken from the author's own research of information readily available online.
-Nothing in this article is intended to diagnose, treat, cure or prevent any disease.
+Any opinions expressed are the personal opinions of the author and should not be relied on.
 For medical advice regarding your own personal circumstances, it is recommended that you contact your GP or other healthcare professional.